Taj-2005/MeaLogger/website/README.md

 ## 📄 License

-This project is part of the MealLogger application.
+This project is part of the Melo application.